What is Arch Linux? A Complete Guide for 2026

 1. Customization capability

-As we mentioned at the beginning, Arch Linux, as a DIY (do-it-yourself) operating system, allows the user to customize the smallest details and all the user’s desired features.
+As a DIY (do it yourself) operating system, Arch Linux allows users to customize even the smallest system details and select all desired features.

 3. Arch Linux User Repository (AUR)